Vogeltak/maxcrone.org/content/books/2025-04-27-four-ways-to-forgiveness.md

 Or to be more precise, how the abolishment of slavery often causes women to be forced into the work that might have previously been done by enslaved people.
 Or how a formal ban on slavery doesn't end the suffering.
 Ursula explores the myriad of ways that the injustices can continue.
-And by exposing them so plainly, though on fictional worlds, criticizes our supposedely equal society.
+And by exposing them so plainly, though on fictional worlds, criticizes our supposedly equal society.

 These are themes throughout Ursula's work, but in the four stories on Werel and Yeowe they are particularly immediate and pungent.
 The first page of my edition has a few endorsements, with this one from Newsweek arguably capturing Ursula well: